 By CVO Staff

 Studying in college should be a breeze, right?
-After all, you’ve been doing homework and studying notes for 12 years now.
+After all, you’ve been doing homework and studying notes in elementary through high school for 12 years now.

 College is a whole different ball game, with different rules and expectations.
 In many classes, your entire grade is dependent upon just a few tests and papers.
-This means good and effective study habits are crucial to finding success as a college student.
+This means good and effective study habits and study techniques are crucial to finding success as a college student.

-In this article, we break down 30 proven study tips and techniques college students can use to ensure straight As at the end of the semester.
+In this article, we break down 30 proven study tips and techniques, including popular techniques like visual aids, mind mapping, and retrieval practice, that college students can use to improve long term memory and ensure straight As at the end of the semester.
 To make things even easier, we organized our tips into three categories — organization and good habits, notes and study materials, and active studying.